LETTERS FROM THE GARDEN

 The proper place to say this is at a VIP luncheon, wearing a blousy floral number.
 At heart, though, these are just euphemistic ways of saying that SoCal spring is … unnatural.

 What is unnatural about our urban spring?
 Like its human population, most street trees and plants sprinkled throughout the yards of Southern California did not originate here.
-In fact, they are from climate regions quite unlike our own: they evolved in temperate or tropical areas and follow cycles of growth appropriate to those regions.
+In fact, they are from climate regions quite unlike our own: they evolved in temperate or tropical climates and follow cycles of growth appropriate to those regions.
 Many of these species are waking up right now, at the end of our rainy season, in the spring.
-Since the rains will soon stop, they are undoubtedly grateful for our ever-present irrigation systems. read more…
+Since the rains will soon stop, they are undoubtedly grateful for the endless irrigation systems of Southern California. read more…

 Garden Winter Update